Australia PR Visa

 The Australian government introduced two visas that came into effect from November 2019.
 This is intended to attract skilled migrants to settle down in regional areas.
 The two visas Skilled Work Regional (subclass 491) Skilled Employer-Sponsored Regional visa (subclass 494) will have 25,000 visa places reserved for them out of the total permanent migration planning level of 160,000 by the Australian government.
 The two new visas have replaced the Subclass 489 and Subclass 187 visas.

 The key changes these visas have brought include:

 - Visa holders will be eligible for permanent residency without the need to undergo a second nomination stage

 - Subclass 491 visa applicants get access to more points

 - Regional visas have a wider range of occupations compared to non- regional pathways

-- Time required to live and work in regional Australia has been extended to three years from the earlier two years
+- The time required to live and work in regional Australia has been extended to three years from the earlier two years

-- Validity of the visa has been extended to five years
+- The validity of the visa has been extended to five years

 The Australian government introduced these visas to encourage immigrants to settle in regional areas and reduce their concentration in the three major cities of Australia.
 These visas are expected to provide incentives to migrants to settle in regional Australia and consequently help to improve the economy in these regions.